M/Sgt. George Ralph Prueher

 In late September of 1941, George received a furlough home to take care of unfinished business and to say his goodbyes.
 But within a few hours of arriving home, he was called back to Camp Polk to take care of the business of requisitioning the necessary supplies for duty overseas.

 Sailing from Angel Island in San Francisco Bay on October 7, 1941, which happened to be his 21st birthday, George arrived in the Philippine Islands on Thanksgiving Day, 1941.
+After arriving in the Philippines, George was assigned to Headquarters of the Provisional Tank Group.
 A little over then two weeks later, just ten hours after the surprise attack on Pearl Harbor, he lived through the Japanese bombing of Clark Field.

 The POWs were ordered to move by the Japanese.
 George and the other men had no idea that they had started what became known as the death march.
 During the march he received no water and little food.
 It is not known how long it took George to complete the march, but it is known that upon arriving at San Fernando, he and the other POWs were crammed into small wooden boxcars and shipped to Capas.
 From there, he walked the last ten miles to Camp O' Donnell.